The City of Geneva - International & Multicultural

 In themselves, Swiss towns have much to offer to all curious minds: Berne (the capital), Lausanne, Montreux, Zurich, Lucerne, Fribourg, Basel and many others each have their own unique flavour for you to discover.

+Before you leave, make sure you have tasted the traditional cheese fondue and blown a Swiss alpine horn!
 But be careful: just like its chocolate, once you have tasted some of Switzerland, you will want more and keep coming back.
 Don’t say we didn’t warn you!